Fox Beanie | Foxtail Pattern | Hand Knit Wool Beanie

 When a beanie is finished, the thread is attached by sowing it into the finished product several rounds.
 Sometimes that end thread comes poking out — most often on the inside, as we try attaching it that way.
 It doesn't mean it is coming loose.
 If it comes out on the outside, try pushing it back in — use a needle if needed.
 The beanie will not unravel — and if it does, please refer to our guarantee.

-Does your mom and grandma really knit all the beanies?
+Does your Mom and Grandma really knit all the beanies?

 It all started with my mom, then my grandma joined the team.
 My mother designs all the beanies (sometimes with input from me), and we recruit as many knitters as we need from around Norway.
 But it is always hand knit, the traditional way, and quality controlled by my mom.